learn-co-curriculum/uci-mod-1-media-queries/README.md

 5. Choosing break point sizes.

 ## Introducing Media Queries
 <iframe width="640" height="480" src="//www.youtube.com/embed/MYOT5FDG8gk?rel=0&modestbranding=1" frameborder="0" allowfullscreen></iframe>

 *Note: Slides for this lecture video are provided in the resources at the bottom of this lesson.*

 ### What are Media Queries
 Media Queries allow us to measure the device viewport (screen) size and then adjust our CSS layout and content accordingly so it best suits each size device.

 ### Syntax

-Below is the syntax for writing a media query statement within our CSS code,
+Below is the syntax for writing a media query statement within our CSS code:
 ```css
 @media [not|only] type [and] (expr) [,] … {
     rules